-You can also charge this emergency radio with the AC adapter, a built-in rechargeable battery pack, the USB port and a solar panel.
+You can also charge this emergency radio with the AC adapter, a built-in rechargeable battery pack, the USB port or a solar panel.
 It's one of the few solar radios with a solar panel that allows you to adjust it to find the optimal position for capturing the sun's energy.
-Using the solar panel to charge the radio takes a lot longer than the other charging methods, but it's the easiest charging method, especially while you're camping.
+Using the solar panel to charge the radio takes a lot longer than the other charging methods, but it's the easiest method, especially while you're camping.

 You can use the Voyager Pro KA600 to listen to conventional AM and FM radio stations and access all seven NOAA weather band channels.
 These are invaluable stations to have during a disaster because they provide information critical to your area.
 In our tests, the reception quality scored an average 90 percent in the AM reception tests and 85 percent on the backcountry test.
 It scored an impressive 100 percent with the FM tests.
 The NOAA weather band reception is also comparable to the best weather radios available.

 The design is among the biggest and heaviest available.
 At 19.75 ounces, it's heavier than most crank radios.
 It lacks most of the emergency preparedness features that you'd find in most emergency radios.
 It's not water-resistant.
 It doesn't have a Morse code beacon, siren or compass.
 The maximum volume is only 76.7 dB at 1 meter, which makes it one of the quietest radios we reviewed.
 However, it does feature a digital thermometer and a humidity meter, which provide important environmental information.